compassdao/docs/how-to-use/compasssafe/for-devs/exectransactionsfrommodule.md

 Let's simulate the "Remove Liquidity" function on Uniswap on the Goerli network, removing liquidity for UNI-WETH pair.

-We will use the `decreaseLiquidity`, `collect`, and `unwrapWETH9` and `sweepToken` method of the [NonfungiblePositionManager](https://goerli.etherscan.io/address/0xC36442b4a4522E871399CD717aBDD847Ab11FE88) contract.
+We will use the `decreaseLiquidity` and `collect` method of the [NonfungiblePositionManager](https://goerli.etherscan.io/address/0xC36442b4a4522E871399CD717aBDD847Ab11FE88) contract.
 Please first set the [Role](../set-role.md) and [Member](../set-member.md). (for the detailed configurations for methods and parameters, you may refer to the Best Practice of [Uniswap](../best-practices/defi-dex-uniswap-v3.md))

 ### Example